What To Know About Donating Blood

 After Your Appointment:

-- You’ll be encouraged to sit for a bit and have a beverage and snack.
+- You’ll be encouraged to sit and have a beverage and snack.
 When you are sure you feel well and have no signs of light-headedness, you can leave

 - Plan ahead by making an appointment for your next blood donation before you leave the facility